| A bear raid is a type of stock market strategy, where a trader

 credit crisis and higher energy costs as a cause of the worsening stock markets.
 Others

+have blamed the elimination of the uptick rule.
 Data seems to indicate that the lack of uptick rule could

 be the cause of the extreme stock price decline of small and medium size companies.
 A